-Only a Minister or a Minister of State has the discretionary authority to award or withhold salary increases.
+Only a minister has the discretionary authority to award or withhold salary increases.
+Salary increases are awarded based on fully satisfactory performance.

-Provided funds are available in the exempt staff budget, a Minister or a Minister of State may authorize salary increases as follows:
+Provided funds are available in the exempt staff budget, a minister may authorize salary increases as follows:

-- for those exempt staff members whose salaries are below the permissible maximum, a Minister or a Minister of State may increase their salaries as required, usually not more often than once a year until the maximum is reached; - for those exempt staff members whose salaries are at the permissible maximum, a Minister or a Minister of State may not increase their salaries without the Treasury Board's approval; - for those exempt staff members whose salaries have been approved by the Treasury Board above the permissible maximum, a Minister or a Minister of State may increase their salaries by no more than the most recent percentage increase authorized for the corresponding Public Service group and level.
-A Minister or a Minister of State may not authorize such increases before the anniversary date of the exempt staff member's appointment or last increase, whichever is later, unless Treasury Board approval is obtained.
+- ▶ salary increases for exempt staff with equivalent salary to the PA group (with the exception of equivalent AS-08) will be according to the increments prescribed for the PA group; - ▶ salary increases for exempt staff with equivalent salary to the AS-08 level will be according to increments of 5 per cent of the actual rate; - ▶ salary increases for exempt staff with equivalent salary to the EX group will be according to increments of 5 per cent of the actual rate; - for those exempt staff members whose salaries are below the permissible maximum, a minister may increase their salaries as required, not more than once a year until the maximum is reached; - for those exempt staff members whose salaries are at the permissible maximum, a minister may not increase their salaries without Treasury Board approval; and - for those exempt staff members whose salaries have been approved by the Treasury Board above the permissible maximum, a minister may increase their salaries by no more than the most recent percentage increase authorized for the corresponding public service group and level.
+A minister may not authorize such increases before the anniversary date of the exempt staff member's appointment or last increase, whichever is later, unless Treasury Board approval is obtained.